keratin/authn-js/README.md

 If you have loaded `keratin-authn.cookie`, then:

 * `KeratinAuthN.signup()` and `KeratinAuthN.login()` will automatically set the ID Token as a cookie.
-* `KeratinAuthN.maintainSession(): void` will appropriately monitor and refresh the cookie before it expires.
+* `KeratinAuthN.setSessionName(name: string): void` will configure the cookie name and automatically begin monitoring and refreshing the cookie before it expires.
 You should call this on each page load.

 ## Development